ZMedia Purwodadi

 Mindfulness practices help students recognise when digital activity is beneficial or harmful:

-• Encourage reflection before posting online
+• Prompting contemplation before posting online

 • Teach self-regulation techniques to limit compulsive scrolling